gvwilson/sdxpy/en/src/dataframe/index.md

 [% inc file="df_col.py" keep="get" %]

-Selecting a subset of columns is also straightforward:
+and so is selecting a subset of columns:
 {: .continue}

 [% inc file="df_col.py" keep="select" %]